 Beginning of the Term Attendance Verification.
 IRSC requires instructors to mark student attendance at the beginning of the term for financial aid purposes.
-To be marked as attending the course, students must attend the first day of lab AND complete the Virtual Start Here activities by the drop deadline.
+To be marked as attending the course, students must log into to the course by the date posted in the Blackboard Announcements and complete the "Introduce Yourself" discussion post.